 Under the provisions of 18 USC 4004, Case Managers are authorized to notarize documents.
 A recent change in the law allows that a statement to the effect that papers which an inmate signs are true and correct under penalty of perjury will suffice in Federal courts and other Federal agencies, unless specifically directed to do otherwise.
-Some states will not accept a government notarization for real estate transactions, automobile sales, etc. In these cases, each housing unit has a designated notary public to accommodate inmates with the need to notarize documents submitted for state court purposes.
+Some states will not accept a government notarization for real estate transactions, automobile sales, etc. In these cases, it will be necessary to contact unit staff for arrangements with the institution's notary public.

-Copies of Legal Material
+Copies of Legal Materials

 In accordance with institution procedures, inmates may copy material necessary for their research or legal matters.
 A copying machine is available in the Education Department for inmate use for a nominal fee.
+The inmate copier is for legal use only.
 Individuals who have no funds and who can demonstrate a clear need for particular copies may submit a written request for a reasonable amount of free duplication through the unit team.